 Before you delve into this guide, be sure to check out my guide to buying used suits online for buying tips that apply both to suits and sportcoats.
 By the way, the sharp Hart Schaffner & Marx Gold Trumpeter linen sportscoat shown above cost me only $11.00 second-hand on eBay.
-So, how do you buy used sportcoats online and where?
+So, how do you thrift shop for sportcoats and where?

 How to Identify A True Sportscoat